 They also usually have multiple decks, and offer cabins with verandas.
-A barge, by contrast, has maybe one and a half storeys, and compact cabins.
+A barge, by contrast, has maybe one and a half stories, and compact cabins.
 The cabins on a river cruise boat are also much larger than cabins on a barge.
-River boats are purpose-built for the rivers; barges are repurposed older boats turned floating luxury hotels.
+Riverboats are purpose-built for the rivers; barges are repurposed older boats turned floating luxury hotels.

 On a barge, everything is included, from the food and wine to the daily activities.
 On a river cruise, wine and beer may be included at lunch, but not during the rest of the day.
 Premium liquors might be excluded.
 Here on a European Waterways barge in France, I could have made myself a drink if I wanted.
 River cruises also sometimes cap the number of “included” excursions, while on our barge I participated in every daily activity.